WhiteySage/whiteysage/README.md

 </p>

 <br>
-I'm a Python developer.
+I'm a Python developer and Data Analyst

-🎉 Fun Fact: 我也会讲中文。

 </br>